alixmatthews/Pcitrea_fm_microbes/16S_qiime_20221004/README.md

 This directory contains files and subdirectories for the 16S data analyses (cleaned up from private repos).
-Below is a description of the file to begin the analyses (`16S_sample_metadata.tsv`) as well as the change in the number of reads during data processing (`ReadCounts_16S.xlsx`)
+Below is a description of the file to begin the analyses (`16S_sample_metadata.tsv`)

 #### Files in this directory
 - `16S_sample_metadata.tsv` is the original metadata file.
 Modified in some downstream steps (e.g., for plotting)